SpinW/pySpinW/docs/developers/adr/008_use_maturin_build_system.md

 The advantage of `meson` is that it is itself implemented in Python, has extensive support for building Python modules, and also natively supports rust.
+The disadvantage is that it requires a relatively large amount of boilerplate code.

 CMake is a general build system but doesn't natively support build rust projects - rather there are [extensions](https://github.com/val-ms/cmake-rust-demo)